Building a Frontend for Calyx

 Decl

-, and carry data about whether they're an input
+They carry information about whether the array is an input

 or output